fedtools/adfstoolkit/README.md

 Logging will occur in the Event Log, default under `Applications and Services log\ADFSToolkit`.

-# ADFSToolkit’s Lifecycle Management / Update Practice
+# ADFSToolkitâ€™s Lifecycle Management / Update Practice
-ADFSToolkit’s Module uses the PowerShell Gallery tool command `Update-Module` to manage delivery of updates.
+ADFSToolkitâ€™s Module uses the PowerShell Gallery tool command `Update-Module` to manage delivery of updates.
 Sites using ADFSToolkit are strongly encouraged to have a test system to review changes between versions.
 In cases where there is no test system, a snapshot/backup of their environment is strongly recommended.

 Note that some updates may require removing the cache files and run again completely to apply new features.
 Updates that require this will be flagged as such in the upgrade process.
 It is up to the site operator to determine when to do this and to allow for sufficient time to recalculate the new improved settings.
-ADFSToolkit is designed to be idempotent in it’s operation – no matter how many times it is run, the resulting set will be the same which.
+ADFSToolkit is designed to be idempotent in itâ€™s operation â€“ no matter how many times it is run, the resulting set will be the same which.

 ## Follow this  process to handle an update of ADFSToolkit
 > [!IMPORTANT]